-A Digital Evolution can be revolutionary for your school board, but are you ready to manage the change?
+A Digital Evolution can be revolutionary for your school district, but are you ready to manage the change?

 Adjusting to change can be difficult.
 “But what if … (insert unknown)”.
 “Well, what about…. (insert another unknown)”.
 Changes can also often create resistance, dissension, and can also lead to delay or failed change implementation.
 Most people would rather muddle along maintaining status quo than come face-to-face with the unknowns.

 In education, change can come with its own special set of challenges due to countless changes that are oftentimes outside of your control and this can lead to staff feeling like change is something happening to them as opposed to something, they are a part of.
 Plus, with added pressure from community leaders and parents, lack of funding, staff, and resources, it can seem like change never ends.
 But with all the work that must be fit into the day, school districts are often overwhelmed with change initiatives, new programs and new protocols.
 Plus, these are rarely accompanied by additional resources and are often mandated by outside agencies who assign seemingly arbitrary deadlines.

 So why would you want to introduce more change by overhauling your digital technology?

 Despite our fears about change, if nothing else 2020 has taught us all that 1) change is inevitable, 2) we are much more resilient than we think we are, and 3) we will make it through the unknowns.

 Change management in education can be defined as the methods in which a school or school district describes and implements change within both its internal and external processes.
 This includes preparing and supporting staff, establishing the necessary steps for change, and monitoring pre- and post-change activities to ensure successful implementation.